 - a.
-For Class II gaming, a person who performs one or more of the following functions:
+A person who performs one or more of the following functions:

 - (i) bingo caller;

 - (ii) counting room supervisor;

 - (iii) chief of security;

 - (iv) custodian of gaming supplies or cash;

 - (v) floor manager;

 - (vi) pit boss;

 - (vii) dealer;

 - (viii) croupier;

 - (ix) approver of credit; or

 - (x) custodian of gambling devices including persons with access to cash and accounting records within such devices;

-- (xi) if not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year; or,
+- (xi) if not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year; or

 - (xii) if not otherwise included, the four most highly compensated persons in the gaming operation.

-- b.
-For Class III gaming, the term "Key employee" shall have the same meaning as defined in the Compact.
+- 19. The term "Interstate sports betting facility" means a gaming establishment wherein interstate wagers on sports events are received via telephone, computers and associated equipment on the Reservation pursuant to Art.
+I §1.d of the Compact, or any authorized amendment thereto.

-- 17. The term "Interstate sports betting facility" means a gaming establishment wherein interstate wagers on sports events are received via telephone, computers and associated equipment on the Reservation pursuant to Art.
-I § 1.d of the Compact, or any authorized amendment thereto. - 18.
-"License" or "Licensed" means a tribal gaming license, or having a valid tribal gaming license, issued by the Pyramid Lake Paiute Tribe, or the Commission, pursuant to this Ordinance. - 19.
-"Lottery" means any scheme for the disposal or distribution of property, by chance, among persons who have paid any valuable consideration for the chance of obtaining such property, or a portion of it, or for any share or any interest in such property upon any agreement, understanding or expectation that it is to be distributed or disposed of by lot or chance, whether called a lottery, raffle or gift enterprise, or by whatever name the same may be known. - 20.
-"National Indian Gaming Commission" or "NIGC" means the National Indian Gaming Commission, created by the IGRA. - 21.
-"Net Profits" means the total gross receipts from a gaming operation, less - a. amounts paid out as, or paid for, prizes; and - b. total gaming-related operating expenses, excluding management fees. - 22.
+- 20. "License" or Licensed" means a tribal gaming license, or having a valid tribal gaming license, issued by the Ely Shoshone Tribe, or the Commission, pursuant to this Ordinance. - 21.
+"Lottery" means any scheme for the disposal or distribution of property, by chance, among persons who have paid any valuable consideration for the chance of obtaining such property, or portion of it, or for any share or any interest in such property upon any agreement, understanding or expectation that it is to be distributed or disposed of by lot or chance, whether called a lottery, raffle or gift enterprise, or by whatever name the same may be known. - 22.
+"National Indian Gaming Commission" or NIGC" means the National Indian Gaming Commission, created by the IGRA. - 23.
+"Net revenue" means the total gross receipts from a tribal gaming operation, less: - a.
+Amounts paid out as, or paid for, prizes; and - b.
+Total gaming-related operating expenses, excluding management fees. - 24.
 "Non-banking card games" means any card game in which two or more players play against each other and the players do not wager against the house.
-Non-banking card games played in conformity with State law regulating hours of play, wage and pot limits is Class II gaming.
-All other non-banking card games are Class III games. - 23.
-"Non-Tribal Gaming Facility" or Non-Tribal Gaming Operation" means any gaming licensed and conducted on the Reservation by any person or entity other than the Tribe or an entity wholly owned by the Tribe. - 24.
+Non-banking card games played in conformity with State law regulating hours of play, wage and pot limits are Class II gaming.
+All other non-banking card games are Class III games. - 25.
+"Non-Tribal Gaming Facility" or "Non-Tribal Gaming Operation" means any gaming licensed and conducted on the Reservation by any person or entity other than the Tribe or an entity wholly owned by the Tribe. - 26.
 "Person" means any individual, receiver, administrator, executor, assignee, trustee in bankruptcy, trust, estate, firm, partnership, joint venture, club, company, joint stock company, business trust, corporation, association, society, or any group of individuals acting as a unit, whether mutual cooperative, fraternal or nonprofit doing business within the Indian lands.
-The Tribe is not within the definition of person. - 25.
+The Tribe is not within the definition of person. - 27.
 "Pinball Machine" means a video, mechanical, electrical or electronic machine which upon insertion of a coin or token or upon redemption of a credit, is available for play, the play or operation of which, by reason of skill, chance or a combination of both, may entitle a player to an automatic, immediate free replay or replays, which cannot be redeemed for anything of value.